What is a Clinical Animal Behaviourist?

 It is important that the public become more aware of who they choose to see their dog/cat and that the person they choose is properly trained, not just academically but, of equal if not more importance, has extensive vocational experience.
-Animal Behaviour is NOT a qualification of specific expertise in dog/cat behaviour: it is too general and most cases the degree has little canine/feline specific module content or none at all.
+Animal Behaviour is NOT a qualification of specific expertise in dog/cat behaviour: it is too general and in most cases the degree has little canine/feline specific modular content or none at all.

 Animal behaviour degrees do not teach practical hands on experience with dogs/cats, especially not with serious behaviour issues like aggression.
 The students therefore have no exposure to a behaviour that is becoming more common in society, neither do they have access to the experience which will take years of critical training to achieve.

 We use the University of Middlesex Academic courses that incorporate and appreciate past canine/feline behaviour experience, experience vocationally and moreover accept courses which are canine or feline specific.
-If you want the best canine or feline practitioners you need specialised academic qualifications gained in these subjects and which have real dogs in real situations being used for teaching the nation’s future experts from University Certificate to Masters Degree Level
+If you want the best canine or feline practitioners you need specialised academic qualifications gained in these subjects and which have real dogs in real situations being used for teaching the nation’s future experts from University Certificate to Masters Degree Level.

 If you wish to read more about what qualifications are recognised and what the generally accepted standards are in canine/feline behaviour, see the Pet education Training & Behaviour Council